 - Now to August 31 – $615

 - September 1 to September 30 – $675

 - October 1 to October 30 – $745

 We’ve made sponsoring simple and affordable – learn more here.

-The schedule will be posted in the coming weeks.
-On Sunday, November 2, we’ll start at 6:00pm with a session and reception.
+The schedule is located here.
+On Sunday, November 2, we’ll start at 5:30pm with a reception, dinner, and keynote.
 On Monday, November 3 sessions will run all day, and in the evening we’ll have dinner.
 On Tuesday, November 4, sessions will be in the morning, ending at noon, allowing people to get flights out of Palm Springs.

 Christopher Simmons is a designer, writer, educator, design advocate and principal of the noted San Francisco design office, MINE™.
 He is the author of four books, including the recently released Just Design, which focuses on designing for social good.
 Christopher’s work has been exhibited at museums ranging from the Hiroshima Museum of Contemporary Art (Japan), to the Smithsonian Institution.
 He is an adjunct professor of design at the California College of the Arts (CCA) and a past president of AIGA San Francisco.
 On completion of his tenure in that role, then Mayor Gavin Newsom issued an official proclamation declaring San Francisco to be a city “where design makes a difference.”